official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 single response (six); and on the number of attacks that could be carried out within any seven-day period (four).
-From November 2000, the UK Commander was not authorised to commit to an RO attack where civilian casualties were expected.69 By March 2001, UK forces no longer relied on delegated authority in cases where the risk of collateral damage to civilian buildings was considered higher than “low”.70
+From November 2000, the UK Commander was not authorised to commit to an RO attack where civilian casualties were expected.[^69] By March 2001, UK forces no longer relied on delegated authority in cases where the risk of collateral damage to civilian buildings was considered higher than “low”.[^70]

-67 Telegram 69 FCO London to Washington, 12 February 2001, ‘Foreign Secretary’s Telephone
+[^67]: Telegram 69 FCO London to Washington, 12 February 2001, ‘Foreign Secretary’s Telephone
-Conversation with Secretary Powell, 11 February’.
-68 Email SEC(O)1-S to PS/Hd of MoDLA-S, 9 July 2001, ‘ROs’.
+[^68]: Email SEC(O)1-S to PS/Hd of MoDLA-S, 9 July 2001, ‘ROs’.
-69 Letter Hemming to Brummell, 19 December 2001, ‘Iraq NFZs: Response Option Triggers’.
+[^69]: Letter Hemming to Brummell, 19 December 2001, ‘Iraq NFZs: Response Option Triggers’.
-70 Letter Hemming to Berman, 6 March 2001, ‘Iraq – RO5 Target’.
+[^70]: Letter Hemming to Berman, 6 March 2001, ‘Iraq – RO5 Target’.

 212

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

-120. Sir Christopher Meyer told the Inquiry that, throughout 2000, concern grew about how long the NFZs could legally be sustained and about how to respond if an aircraft was shot down.71 Those concerns were greater in the UK than in the US.
+120. Sir Christopher Meyer told the Inquiry that, throughout 2000, concern grew about how long the NFZs could legally be sustained and about how to respond if an aircraft was shot down.[^71] Those concerns were greater in the UK than in the US.

 ## JIC Assessment, 13 December 2000: 'Impact of the NFZs on Iraqi Persecution'

-121. On 13 December 2000, at the request of Lord Williams of Mostyn, Attorney General from 1999 to June 2001, and the FCO, the JIC assessed the persecution of ethnic and religious communities in Iraq and how it was constrained by the NFZs.72
+121. On 13 December 2000, at the request of Lord Williams of Mostyn, Attorney General from 1999 to June 2001, and the FCO, the JIC assessed the persecution of ethnic and religious communities in Iraq and how it was constrained by the NFZs.[^72]

 122. The JIC’s Key Judgements were: